-OUR GOALS FOR 2022-23
+OUR GOALS FOR 2023-24

-In 2022-23 we will build upon the work undertaken in 2021-22.
+In 2023-24 we will build upon the work undertaken in 2022-23.
 The University is committed to better understanding its supply chains and working towards greater transparency and responsibility towards people working within them.
 To achieve this, we will:

-- Implement the contracts register and transfer all current contracts to the new system. - Continue to develop our engagement with NETPositive Futures by running an annual comparison of our supplier database and identifying any gaps.
-Increase the targeted supplier pool by contacting all suppliers not currently registered with NETPositive Futures who have an annual spend of over £50K with the University. - Implement Modern Slavery training monitoring and a system to identify when refresher training is due. - Increase knowledge of suppliers as a whole with specific targeting of identified international suppliers where modern slavery concerns are raised through use of market intelligence solution.
-Further promote the requirement for Modern Slavery training and implement a system which allows monitoring and identification of refresher training requirements. - Take further steps to identify overseas suppliers that should be included in on-going monitoring and engagement, taking advice from Aberystwyth University academic experts.
+- Transfer all current/future contracts to the newly implemented contracts register. - Continue to develop our engagement with NETPositive Futures by running an annual comparison of our supplier database and identifying any gaps.
+Increase the uptake by contacting all suppliers not currently registered with NETPositive Futures. - Ensure all procurement staff attend annual modern slavery refresher training. - Continue to increase knowledge of suppliers as a whole with specific targeting of identified international suppliers where modern slavery concerns are raised through use of market intelligence solution.